 If you are used to receiving a large refund based partly on the child tax credit you claim, your refund could be reduced by the advanced payments.

-Will I Have to Repay the Funds if I Receive too Much in Advanced Payments?
+Will I Have to Repay the Funds if I Receive too Much in Advance Payments?

 If you receive advance CTC payments that are in excess of the CTC actually allowable to you in 2021 when you file your return, you will have to repay those excess amounts (by increasing the tax liability reported on your 2021 return).